stasm/l20n-syntax-experiments/readme.md

    - good error recovery
    - sigils for args
    - sigils for variants
+   - sigils for traits
    - separate strings to be translated (surrounded with quotes) from strings used programmatically (:keywords)

 4. naming is up to the developer and the localizer
    - allow for more glyphs in identifiers
+   - namespaces are convention